Spanish brands are globally sought after for good reason. There is something about that Spanish touch that makes locals and tourists alike go crazy.

 They hire a whole team that is responsible to handle everything from design to the music in the store.

 Shop at Zara for any type of apparel you might need, you’ll find everything from dresses, to blazers, to basics.
-Price point is also very diverse since they have different lines within the store.
+The price point is also very diverse since they have different lines within the store.

-Some clothing lines are cheaper and some are for occassions.
+Some clothing lines are cheaper and some are for occasions.
 Basic tops start at 6 euros and dresses start at 20.

 Zara home offers everything from linens, to bed sheets, to plates.
 It has a fair price point and is known to stand out in front of expensive home competitors.

 A cult favorite, Zara home has been a huge success worldwide.
 It currently has 535 stores worldwide.